oasis-tcs/odata-specs/odata-csdl/1 Introduction.md

 The value of the `SRID` facet MUST be a non-negative integer or the special value `variable`.
 If no value is specified, the facet defaults to `0` for `Geometry` types or `4326` for `Geography` types.
-Services SHOULD NOT use the special value `variable` as, for example, the [OData-JSON](#ODataJSON) format does not define a representation for instance-specific spatial reference systems.
+Services SHOULD NOT use the special value `variable` as some formats, for example [OData-JSON](#ODataJSON), do not define a representation for instance-specific spatial reference systems.

 The valid values of the `SRID` facet and their meanings are as defined by the European Petroleum Survey Group [EPSG](#_EPSG).